European Masters (snooker): History

 In 2016, it was announced that the event would be revived under the name European Masters in Romania for the next three years.
 However, in 2017 it was announced that the tournament would be held in Belgium that year.
 In 2020, it was held in Milton Keynes, due to the Coronavirus pandemic.
 The 2022 event will be held at the same venue, after COVID-19 rates in Bavaria prevented it from being held at the Stadthalle in Fürth.
 The final was traditionally played as a best-of-17 frames match, but for 2022, it was extended to a best-of-19.

-There has been four maximum breaks in the history of the tournament.
+There has been five maximum breaks in the history of the tournament.
 Alain Robidoux made the first in the first qualifying round of the 1989 event against Jim Meadowcroft.
 The second was Shaun Murphy's fifth official maximum break, which he compiled in the second qualifying round of the 2016 event against Allan Taylor.
 The third and fourth came at the qualifying stage of the 2022 event.
 On 16 July, Zhang Anda made a maximum break during his 5–1 win over Anton Kazakov; the following day, Hossein Vafaei made a maximum as he defeated Ng On-yee by the same score.
 It was the first time either player had made a 147 in professional competition.
+The most recent maximum break was made by Sean O'Sullivan in the qualifying round of the 2023 event against Barry Hawkins.